Evidential Learning and Advancements in Drug Discovery

 Generating New Molecules with AI: Through de novo design powered by AI, novel molecules with the desired characteristics can be created, broadening the horizons of drug discovery.

-Themis AI stands at the forefront of this revolution and meets the demands of this industry.
 Anchored in more than five years of comprehensive research at MIT CSAIL, Themis AI has spearheaded innovations in uncertainty estimation, proving instrumental in molecular property prediction and discovery initiatives.
-In 2020, we developed evidential deep learning.
-This approach introduced a novel methodology for uncertainty quantification in neural network-based molecular structure-property predictions, achieved without increasing computational demands.
+In 2020, a new evidential deep learning approach was presented.
+This solution introduced a novel methodology for uncertainty quantification in neural network-based molecular structure-property predictions, achieved without increasing computational demands.

 Molecular property prediction involves using computational models to predict specific properties or behaviors of molecules based on their chemical structure.
-These predictions can be about various characteristics of the molecule, such as solubility, toxicity, binding affinity to specific proteins, or other physicochemical properties.
+These predictions can be related to various molecule characteristics, such as solubility, toxicity, binding affinity to specific proteins, or other physicochemical properties.

-As showcased in an academic study written by some of our team members, although neural networks excel in achieving state-of-the-art performance in numerous tasks related to molecular modeling and predicting structure-property relationships, they often face challenges when it comes to generalizing to examples outside their training data, have limited ability to efficiently learn from small amounts of data, and tend to generate predictions that lack calibration.
+As shown in an academic publication, although neural networks excel in achieving state-of-the-art performance in numerous tasks related to molecular modeling and predicting structure-property relationships, they often face challenges when it comes to generalizing to examples outside their training data, have limited ability to efficiently learn from small amounts of data, and tend to generate inaccurate predictions.

-Hence, it is crucial to gain a deeper insight into the predictive confidence of neural models, especially in contexts like drug discovery and virtual screening, where the accuracy of model predictions plays a vital role in guiding safety-critical experimental processes.
-Themis AI's evidential learning delivers uncertainty estimations to allow the reliable adoption of these models in the chemical sciences.
-These estimates track the robustness of the models and should not be confused by the probabilities output by the model itself.
+Hence, it is crucial to gain a deeper insight into the predictive confidence of neural models, especially in contexts like drug discovery and virtual screening, where the prediction accuracy plays a vital role in guiding safety-critical experimental processes.
+The evidential learning approach delivers uncertainty estimates that allow reliable adoption of these models in the chemical sciences.
+These estimates track the robustness of the models and are different from output probabilities.

-Evidential Learning offers a fast, calibrated, and scalable uncertainty estimation method that can be deployed to make models robust across a range of molecular property prediction and discovery tasks.
-Evidential Learning offers this solution in a model-agnostic format, without the need for sampling and or significant architectural changes.
+Evidential Learning offers a fast and scalable uncertainty estimation technique that can be deployed to increase model robustness across a range of molecular property prediction and discovery tasks.
+The solution is model-agnostic and does not require significant architectural changes.

 Evidential Learning takes the concept of learning probability distribution parameters a step further by predicting distributions over the initial likelihood parameters.
 That is, the key to Evidential Learning is that, rather than placing priors on the network weights (a common technique in Bayesian neural networks), it introduces evidential priors over the original Gaussian likelihood function (also known as a normal distribution).
-In simpler terms, instead of making assumptions about the weights (parameters) of the neural network as in Bayesian approaches, Evidential Learning makes assumptions about the output of the model.
+In simpler terms, instead of making assumptions about the weights (parameters) of the neural network as in Bayesian approaches, Evidential Learning makes assumptions relating to model output.
 These assumptions are represented as a higher-order distribution, known as an evidential distribution.
 The neural network in Evidential Learning is designed to learn and output the hyperparameters of this evidential distribution.
 Hyperparameters are parameters that govern the learning process of the model itself.
 In this case, they define the shape and characteristics of the evidential distribution.
-By doing this, Evidential Learning allows the model to express its own uncertainty about its predictions: the model is now aware of its uncertainty and thus confidence in the output.
+By doing this, Evidential Learning allows the model to express its own uncertainty about its predictions.

-The outcomes of this methodology are compelling.
+The methodology has several compelling aspects.
 Predictions are calibrated to align uncertainty with actual errors, facilitating efficient training through uncertainty-informed active learning, and yielding improved experimental validation success rates.
-The numbers are quite impressive with 60% less training data required, 18% error improvement rate, and a 95% hit rate with confidence filtering.
-It is estimated that this could produce a 75% reduction in drug discovery costs, more than a billion dollars in savings within four major therapeutic areas and a tenfold increase in the speed of discovery.
+Results show that 60% less training data is required, an 18% error improvement rate, and a 95% hit rate with confidence filtering.
+It is estimated that this could produce a 75% reduction in drug discovery costs, more than a billion dollars in savings within four major therapeutic areas and a tenfold increase in discovery speed.

-In conclusion, as the pharmaceutical sector faces pivotal decisions and momentous changes, innovative endeavors such as AI in drug discovery and groundbreaking methodologies like evidential deep learning, hold the potential to draw the trajectory towards renewed industry growth and scientific achievements.
+As the pharmaceutical sector faces pivotal decisions and momentous changes, innovative endeavors such as AI in drug discovery and groundbreaking methodologies like evidential deep learning show promise towards renewed industry growth and scientific achievements.